 NCARB will share the technical and environmental requirements for online testing this fall.
 You can also visit Prometric’s website to learn about their online platform.

 3. The ARE’s content and divisions will not change.

 It is important to note that the exam content areas and division structure will not change.
 This means you can continue to use your existing study materials and resources.
 We’re also planning to release updated resources in October, including the updated ARE Handbook and ARE Guidelines.

 4. The exam’s format and “experience” will be updated to make online delivery possible.

 For both online and in-person exams, updates will be made to the exam “experience,” including navigation, breaks, the number of questions per division, and overall testing time per division.
 These changes—which have been validated by independent psychometricians (or testing experts)—will enhance exam security and make online delivery possible.
 This means you may need to adjust your test-taking strategies; we’ll share additional details about the new exam experience in late-September.
 Remember, regardless of delivery mode, all candidates will experience the same format.

 5. NCARB will switch to a new test administration vendor next summer.

-As we look to the future of licensure and the continued evolution of our programs, NCARB will switch to a new test administration vendor, PSI, in summer 2021.
+As we look to the future of licensure and the continued evolution of our programs, NCARB will switch to a new test administration vendor, PSI, in early 2022.
 PSI offers both in-person and online proctored exam appointments.
 More information around the migration to PSI will be available early next year.